Image Credit: the United States Department of Agriculture

 Image Credit: Image copyright www.InsectIdentification.org; No Reproduction Permitted

-Though Cicadas are generally found in forested areas and grasslands, the species can become a common sight (and sound) in neighborhoods during the summer.
+Though cicadas are generally found in forested areas and grasslands, the species can become a common sight (and sound) in residential neighborhoods during the summer.
 Folks from the Mississippi River basin to the eastern United States and Canada are pretty familiar with the Periodical Cicada.
-While they are completely harmless, large numbers of them can become a nuisance to some people, covering cars and driveways, making it 'uncomfortable' to walk outside or drive on the unwitting insects (brings to mind the buggy cave scene in "Indiana Jones: Temple of Doom").
+While they are completely harmless, large numbers of them can become a nuisance to some people, covering cars and driveways, making it 'uncomfortable' to walk outside or drive on the crunchy insects (brings to mind the buggy cave scene in "Indiana Jones: Temple of Doom").

 Note: An insect's reach is not limited by lines drawn on a map and therefore species may appear in areas, regions and/or states beyond those listed above as they are driven by environmental factors (such as climate change), available food supplies and mating patterns.
 Grayed-out selections indicate that the subject in question has not been reported in that particular territory.
 U.S. states and Canadian provinces / territories are clickable to their respective bug listings.